ziy027/ziy027.github.io/_pages/about.md

   - /about.html
 ---

 I am currently a PhD candidate in Computational Neuroscience at Boston University, advised by [Dr. Laura D. Lewis]( https://www.lewisneurolab.org/) at MIT.
 My research investigates brain dynamics across different attentional states—ranging from alert to drowsy to asleep—using behavioral outcomes and pupil diameter as key measures.
-By leveraging multimodal imaging techniques, including simultaneous fast fMRI and EEG, I aim to integrate neural and physiological measurements to develop biologically interpretable computational models that capture both local and global changes in attention.
+By leveraging multimodal imaging techniques, including simultaneous fast fMRI and EEG, I aim to integrate neural and physiological measurements to develop biologically interpretable computational models that capture both local and global changes in brain dynamics.

 I completed my BSc in Cognitive Science with a specialization in Neuroscience at UC San Diego, where I was fortunate to work with [Dr. Jaime A. Pineda](https://bci.ucsd.edu/Home.html), [Dr.Timothy Brady](https://bradylab.ucsd.edu/), and [Dr. Virginia de Sa](https://pages.ucsd.edu/~desa/people.html).